Need to talk? Call 1800 882 436.

 Having a baby often means that you will have less time with your partner and friends.
 You may also have less time to yourself.

-Some people will embrace being a parent and the changes that happen to their life.
+Some people will embrace being a parent and the changes it brings.
 For others, it can be very difficult to adjust to these changes.
-It may feel as though you are more of a ‘parent’ than an ‘individual’.
+You may feel both exhausted and fulfilled at the same time.

 Body consciousness after pregnancy can impact your life.
 It can also contribute to postnatal depression and anxiety.

 If you are struggling with your body image and mental health after having a baby, you are not alone.
 Be kind to yourself — these experiences are common.
-They do not mean you are a bad parent, or that you don’t love your baby.
+These feelings don't mean you love your baby any less or that you're not a good parent.

 It can help to speak with your partner, family or friends about how you're feeling.
 You can also talk to your doctor about where to find support.